-Curacao is a long, arid, and generally flat island, stretching some 40 miles (64 km) from southeast to northwest, at much the same north-south angles as its sister islands in the ABC group (Aruba to the west and Bonaire to the east).
-The island is about 10 miles (16 km) at its widest point, making it the largest island in the Dutch Caribbean Islands group.
+Curaçao is a long and generally flat island, stretching some 40 miles (64 km) from southeast to northwest, at much the same north-south angles as its sister islands in the ABC group (Aruba to the west and Bonaire to the east).
+The island is about 10 miles (16 km) at its widest point.

-There are at least two flights a day to Amsterdam and daily flights to Miami etc.
+There are at least two flights a day to Amsterdam and daily flights to Miami.

-At our Brion jetty opposite the CDM yard OSB offers limited space for various vessels.
+At OSB’s Brion jetty opposite the CDM yard OSB offers space for various vessels.
 Draft is at least 6m and 10m at the jetty.
 There is only 0.5m tidal difference.
 The Juliana bridge has a 53m safe air draft.